seanbao/mnemonas/docs/api-reference.en.md

 | `POST` | `/api/v1/maintenance/backups/{id}/restore-verify` | Verify a restored target directory without modifying it |
 | `GET` | `/api/v1/diagnostics-export` | Export diagnostic bundle |

+`POST /api/v1/maintenance/gc` starts garbage collection for unreferenced data chunks.
+Query parameters:

+- `dry_run`: optional boolean, at most once.
+The default is `true`; deletion only runs when this value is explicitly `false`.
+- `grace_period_hours`: optional non-negative integer, at most once.
+The default is `24`; objects created inside the grace period are skipped.

+When `dry_run=false` and some deletions fail, the response includes `failed_count` and `delete_failures`.

 Restore preview request:
 ```json
 {